 Candidates are encouraged to apply online.
 Required documents for admission include:

 Non-refundable $50 application fee

 Official transcripts for each college or university attended

-For management and criminal justice: Prepare an essay, approx. 1,000 words, on the following topic: Describe a workplace-related problem you have faced during the past five years.
+For criminal justice: Prepare an essay, approx. 1,000 words, on the following topic: Describe a workplace-related problem you have faced during the past five years.
 Describe the nature of the problem, the steps taken to address the problem and the subsequent outcome.